querkmachine/beeps.website/src/test/index.md

 ### Responsive image

-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing." %}

 #### Linked responsive image

-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing.", { link: true } %}

-{% responsiveImage "./src/images/emy-by-integration.png", "A warmly lit room.
+{% image "/images/emy-by-integration.png", "A warmly lit room.
 The sun is setting outside of the window.
 Emy, a white, green and black, anthropomorphic robot bat, sits at a workbench.
 One wing has been detached and is laying in parts on the bench, whilst she uses the other to repair the parts of the disassembled wing.", { link: "//crouton.net" } %}

 ### Figure